360ace-Tech/360ace/docs/PRD-360ace.md

 # Product Requirements Document (PRD) — 360ace.net Compound Consultancy

 ## Project Title
-360ace — Unified Consultancy Website (Tech + Food) on Next.js
+360ace — Unified Consultancy Hub (Tech + Food) on Next.js

 ## Objective
-Create a single, modern website for 360ace that unifies 360ace‑Tech and 360ace‑Food as consultancy offerings under the 360ace brand.
-The site should provide a premium, credible, and high‑performance experience, support rich content, and enable rapid iteration with a strong CI/CD pipeline.
+Build a single 360ace.net hub that spotlights both consultancy practices (360ace‑Tech and 360ace‑Food) and routes visitors to the dedicated practice sites for deep content and engagement.
+No blog/insights merge on the hub.
+The hub focuses on brand story, value, and a clear comparison of the two practices with strong CTAs linking to each practice.

 ## Brand & Theme
 - Brand: Use the existing 360ace.net color theme and visual language as the foundation.